Supporting document editing for business users¶

 The first requirement in order to support document editing for business users is to indicate that the user is a business user.
 Doing this requires the following:

-Set the BUSINESS_USER placeholder value on the Office Online action URL.
+Set the BUSINESS_USER placeholder value on the Office for the web action URL.
 This parameter must always be on the action URL for business users.

 Include the HostEditUrl in the CheckFileInfo response.
 This property must be included in the CheckFileInfo response for business users.
 The HostEditUrl is used to redirect the user back to the host edit page after the subscription check is completed.